baitsart/voice-commands/README.md

 v-c -t -try	To try any command, of default lang, or, a [-lang].

 v-c -mic [NUM]	Set port, to default [1,2,3...].
 And, if [input-"1,2,3..."].

+v-c -vol	Set the microphone volume that is used by default.
+Level (<= 200).

 v-c -m -mod	To modify the commands file, and the README file.